All companies

 Per-second billing with no rounding eliminates penalty for short-clip processingMultiple billing dimensions (transcription + per-feature add-ons + LeMUR tokens) make total cost hard to predict without calculator

-Model improvements (Universal-1 → Universal-2 → Universal-3-Pro) at the same price tierEnterprise pricing entirely opaque; sales process required for any volume discount
+Model improvements (Universal-1 → Universal-2 → Universal-3.5 Pro) at the same price tierEnterprise volume pricing still opaque; sales process required for any discount

-LeMUR uniquely enables LLM reasoning on audio without building a custom pipelineNo spend caps or budget alerts on self-serve accounts — surprise bills possible for high-volume batch jobs
+LLM Gateway uniquely enables LLM reasoning on audio without building a custom pipeline, now with published per-model token ratesNo spend caps or budget alerts on self-serve accounts — surprise bills possible for high-volume batch jobs

 Genuine accuracy leadership on English benchmarks vs. Whisper, Deepgram, Google STTPricing for non-English languages not prominently documented; accuracy benchmarks primarily cover English